ToVic/gdb/docs/README.md

 match department --> delete all department relationships --> delete department
 ```
 The use of optional matches ensures that even department without any employees, and vice versa, get manipulated properly.
+**time-related queries**
+Due to some issues while trying to make the datetime supporting methods work, there is an 'engineered' string-manipulating, hacky solution for the query responsible for calculating the newbies coming in this month.
+See ```neo.py```, line 465 and further.